 Tara Dairman is a novelist, playwright, and survivor of the world’s longest honeymoon (2 years, 74 countries!).
 Thanks to her travels, parts of her first middle-grade novel, All Four Stars, were written in a mall in Brazil, a guesthouse in Morocco, and coffeehouses in Argentina, Cameroon, Gabon, and Tanzania.
 Revisions took place in the slightly less exotic locale of her parents’ basement in New York.

 The book, which tells the story of an 11-year-old restaurant critic moonlighting for New York’s biggest newspaper, was published in 2014 by G.P.
 Putnam’s Sons, an imprint of Penguin.
 It won a Crystal Kite Award from SCBWI, and was named an Amazon Best Book of the Month, A Mighty Girl Top Book of the Year, and a Cybils finalist.
-A sequel, The Stars of Summer and Stars So Sweet followed, as did a standalone middle-grade novel, The Great Hibernation, hit the shelves on September 12, 2017, published by Wendy Lamb Books/Random House).
+Two sequels, The Stars of Summer and Stars So Sweet followed, as did a standalone middle-grade novel called The Great Hibernation (published by Wendy Lamb Books/Random House).
 In 2020, Tara’s first picture book was published, also by Putnam.
 Illustrated by Archana Sreenivasan, Desert Girl, Monsoon Boy received multiple starred reviews and was named a Kirkus Best Picture Book of the Year.

 Tara’s plays have been produced professionally in New York and Dublin, Ireland, as well as at various universities, and have been shortlisted for prizes such as the Heideman Award (Actors Theater of Louisville), the Jerome Fellowship (The Playwrights’ Center, Minneapolis), and the Princess Grace Award.
 She has a B.A. in Creative Writing from Dartmouth College and is represented by Ammi-Joan Paquette of the Erin Murphy Literary Agency.